chmp/ipytest/Readme.md

 - `module`: the module containing the tests.
 If not given, `__main__` will be used.
 - `plugins`: additional plugins passed to pytest.
+- `run_in_thread`: if given, override the config option "run_in_thread".
+- `raise_on_error`: if given, override the config option "raise_on_error".
+- `addopts`: if given, override the config option "addopts".
+- `defopts`: if given, override the config option "defopts".
+- `display_columns`: if given, override the config option "display_columns".

 **Returns**: the exit code of `pytest.main`.